-Right belief, Right knowledge, and Right conduct are the three gems in Jainism that constitute the path of Liberation.
+Right belief, Right Knowledge, and Right conduct are the three gems in Jainism that constitute the path of Liberation.
 Right conduct constitutes the abstinence from injuring, falsehood, theft, unchastity, and worldly attachment.
 These are great vows.

 The internal attachment includes the wrong belief, sexual inclination, the six defects, four passions, laughter, etc. The external attachment is of two types: one with respect to living and non-living objects.
 All this includes Ahimsa.
 The Acharyas of Jainism consider the renunciation of attachment as a sort of Ahimsa.

 The internal attachments are again classified into two degrees.
 Wrong belief and four passions are of the first degree and the rest which obstruct the partial conduct are of the second degree.
 The first-degree attachments should be got rid of completely.
-The second-degree attachments should be suppressed with self-exertion through humility, contentment, and meditation.
+The second-degree attachments should be suppressed with self-exertion through humility, contentment, and meditation

-The external attachment should also be completely avoided.
+Likewise, the external attachment should also be completely avoided.
 If one could not renounce cattle, dog, cat, servants, buildings, wealth, and other external attachments completely, she/he should limit them to the barest minimum.

 Aparigraha in Buddhism

-The five-fold code of conducts (Pancha Sila or Pancha Dhamma) to be observed in Buddhism is called the primary precepts.
-The list of virtues is the same as the list great vows in Jainism except for the fifth virtue Aparigraha.
+The five-fold code of conduct (Pancha Sila or Pancha Dhamma) to be observed in Buddhism is called the primary precepts.
+The list of virtues is the same as the list of great vows in Jainism except for the fifth virtue Aparigraha.
 Abstention from intoxication is the fifth virtue in Buddhism in place of Aparigraha in Jainism.